We Provide Office Sound Masking Technology in Boston and All Across the U.S. Northeast

 We use specially designed speakers, typically hidden in the ceiling, to generate a soft, neutral sound that effectively muffles out loud conversations and other noisy distractions while seamlessly blending into the office soundscape virtually unnoticed.

-Unlike white noise machines which indiscriminately hide surrounding sounds behind a thick, staticky wall of noise, sound masking is specifically engineered to target and tone down human speech, making private office conversations and phone calls a lot less intelligible or distracting for other office workers trying to maintain focus.
+Unlike white noise and pink noise machines which indiscriminately hide surrounding sounds behind a thick, staticky wall of noise, sound masking is specifically engineered to target and tone down human speech, making private office conversations and phone calls a lot less intelligible or distracting for other office workers trying to maintain focus.
 More importantly, sound masking succeeds, where white noise machines fail, at flattening the office soundscape while phasing out common distractions, without becoming a source of distraction in itself.
-And unlike white noise, sound masking is actually pleasant to the ear.

 Your Open Plan Office Doesn’t Have to Come at the Cost of Employee Privacy and Productivity